How do I watch your films?

 Do the films have subtitles?

 Our budget hasn’t extended to professional subtitling, but we have a wonderful team of volunteer translators from around the world who have contributed translations to our feature film Living the Change.
-On YouTube, we’ve enabled the “community contributions” feature, which allows anyone to add subtitles to our videos.
+Check here to see if the film’s been translated into your language.
+YouTube used to offer a “community contributions” feature, where anyone could add subtitles to our videos – have a look there to see which films are subtitled in your language.
+If you’re interested in adding subtitles, email us and we can send you the English subtitles with time code stamps.

 How is Happen Films funded?